Eruerufusama/component-library-template/README.md

 # Svelte Library Template

+A highly opinionated template for developing Svelte libraries with Typescript, Vite, Histoire, and LightningCSS.

 This template is still a work in progress, and is not ready for production use.

 ## Features needed before release